rust-lang/rust/src/doc/rustc-dev-guide/src/solve/trait-solving.md

 is special behavior for `'static`.

 We also have to be careful with relying on equality of regions in the trait solver.
-This is fine for codegen, as we treat all erased regions are equal.
+This is fine for codegen, as we treat all erased regions as equal.
 We can however lose equality information from HIR to MIR typeck.

 ### 7. Removing ambiguity makes strictly more things compile